top-logic/syncra/README.md

 # Syncra
+Syncra is a self-contained application that uses practical use cases from a manufacturing operation to demonstrate the possibilities offered by a TopLogic application.

 Overview of the functions
 - Parts Management: Create parts catalogs, add individual parts, assign individual parts to a catalog, display catalogs with various classifications.